 The Lahore Metro, also known as Lahore Rapid Mass Transit System (LRMTS), is currently under construction within the city.
 It initially consisted of four lines, Green Line, Orange Line, Blue Line, and Purple Line.
 However, plans to build this system were converted into the more cost-effective Lahore Metrobus System, which covers the proposed Green Line.
-Now, the Orange Line is being built as planned and is set to be launched in the latter half of 2019.
-It will be Pakistan’s first metro line once it is opened to the public.
+The Orange Line has also been officially inaugurated on 25th October 2020 and has become Pakistan’s first metro train service.

-Spanning over a distance of 27 kilometres, with parts of it elevated as well as underground, the Orange line of the Lahore Metro is expected to cover 26 stations and offer a quick commute to around 2,50,000 passengers daily.
-The line will comprise 27 trains, the first of which had a successful trial run in late April and early May of this year.
+Spanning over a distance of 27 kilometres, with parts of it elevated as well as underground, the Orange Line of the Lahore Metro covers 26 stations and is expected to offer a quick commute to around 250,000 passengers daily.

-Running from North to South with a depot at the northern end and a stabling yard at the southern end, here are the stations that the Orange Line Metro will pass through:
+Running from North to South with a depot at the northern end and a stabling yard at the southern end, here are the stations that the Orange Line Metro will pass through daily:

 - Dera Gujran